 Legal form A RAIF may be constituted as a contractual-type mutual fund (FCP) or as an investment company with variable capital (SICAV) or fixed capital (SICAF).
 A RAIF can be open- or closed-ended and may be set up as a stand-alone fund or as an umbrella structure consisting of multiple sub-funds or compartments.
 Capital A RAIF's net assets must reach EUR 1.25 million within 24 months following its launch.
 Supervision A RAIF is not subject to approval by the CSSF.
 As it must be managed by an authorised external AIFM, the CSSF is informed about the RAIF's activities via its manager.
 Investment restrictions A RAIF may invest in any asset class and according to any investment policy or strategy, except when opting for the SICAR's tax regime, in which case a RAIF is restricted to investing in risk capital.
 Disclosure requirements A RAIF must prepare a prospectus, a PRIIP Key Investor Information Document (KIID) if open to retail-type investors, and an annual report.
 There is no obligation to prepare a semi-annual report.
-Specific aspects: EuVECA and EuSEF A RAIF that qualifies as a European Venture Capital fund (EuVECA) or a European Social Entrepreneurship Fund (EuSEF) has the option of being subject to the EuVECA or EuSEF regulation, respectively.

 Key Restrictions AIFM A RAIF is required to appoint an authorised external AIFM.
 The AIFM can be established in Luxembourg, in another EU Member State or in a third country.
-Risk diversification A RAIF is subject to mandatory risk-spreading, meaning that: - 1. aRAIF may not invest more than 30% of its assets or commitments in securities of the same kind issued by the same issuer; - short sales may not result in a RAIF holding a short position in securities of the same kind issued by the same body, which represents more than 30% of the assets; and - where financial derivative instruments are invested in, a RAIF must ensure a comparable spread of risk by an appropriate diversification of the underlying assets.
-With the same objective, the counterparty risk in an OTC transaction must be limited depending on the quality and the qualification of the counterparty.
+Risk diversification A RAIF is subject to mandatory risk-spreading requirements.
+In particular, a RAIF's exposure to a single investment may not exceed 30% of the RAIF's assets or commitments.
 However, the risk diversification rules do not apply to a RAIF that has opted for the SICAR tax regime and is therefore restricted to investing in risk capital.
-Eligible investors A RAIF is limited to "well-informed" investors that are able to adequately assess the risks associated with an investment in such a vehicle.
-RAIF (CONTINUED)
+Eligible investors A RAIF is limited to "well-informed" investors that are able to adequately assess the risks associated with an investment in such a vehicle, including retail investors investing at least EUR 100,000.

 A RAIF can be marketed to professional investors within the EU through a regulator-to-regulator notification regime.
-Specific aspects: EuVECA and EuSEF Both regimes provide a passport that permits the marketing of the fund to EU-based eligible investors.